 Therefore, tell your users what they should do next.
 In every page, always guide them towards the action you want them to take.
 Make the primary next step look more important than other links.

 But be warned!
 Giving users too many options could paralyse them.
 With this in mind, keep things extremely simple and, if you want them to fill out a contact form, for example – use as few fields as possible.
-Because the more fields you have, the less people will want to fill it.
+The more fields you have, the fewer people will want to fill it.